robole/title-sequences/readme.md

 The audio is sampled from Strangers Thing Theme by Kyle Dixon and Michael Stein.

 The audio is the property of the copyright holders.
-Samples are used here as a commentary of how complementary the song is with the title sequence.
+The samples used here are to provide commentary of how complementary the songs are with the title sequence.
 It is deemed to be fair usage.
 No copyright infringement is intended.

 ### Jackie Brown